github/docs/content/billing/managing-billing-for-your-github-account/connecting-an-azure-subscription-to-your-enterprise.md

 {% note %}

-**Note:** If your enterprise account is on a Microsoft Enterprise Agreement, connecting an Azure subscription is the only way to use {% data variables.product.prodname_actions %}, {% data variables.product.prodname_registry %}, and {% data variables.product.prodname_codespaces %} usage beyond the included amounts.
+**Note:** If your enterprise account is on a Microsoft Enterprise Agreement, connecting an Azure subscription is the only way to use {% data variables.product.prodname_actions %}, {% data variables.product.prodname_registry %}, or {% data variables.product.prodname_codespaces %} beyond the included amounts.

 {% endnote %}